faciam-dev/gcfm/README.md

 DB_DSN=postgres://user:pass@localhost:5432/app make build db-init
 ```

-After seeding the admin account, obtain a token:
+After seeding the admin account, obtain a token.
+The API server listens on
+`8080` by default, but you can change it with the `-addr` flag if needed:

 ```bash
 curl -X POST http://localhost:8080/v1/auth/login \